farahc123/tech501-bench-udemy-pathways/Project 8/README.md

     - [What I learnt](#what-i-learnt-4)
     - [Benefits I personally saw from the project](#benefits-i-personally-saw-from-the-project-4)

+## Goal of the project

+To containerise the deployment of the Sparta test app and database using Docker and AWS.

 ## GitHub repo

 [**Available here**](https://github.com/farahc123/tech501-bench-udemy-pathways/tree/main/Project%208)

 ## Installing Docker Desktop